JamesSkemp/words/content/post/review-onechanbara-bikini-samurai-squad-2009.md

 +++
-title = "Review: Onechanbara: Bikini Samurai Squad (2009)" summary = "The following is a review of Onechanbara: Bikini Samurai Squad (2009), for the Xbox 360." draft = false comments = true date = "2012-09-16T21:12:00-05:00"
+title = "Review: Onechanbara: Bikini Samurai Squad (2009)" description = "The following is a review of Onechanbara: Bikini Samurai Squad (2009), for the Xbox 360." draft = false comments = true date = "2012-09-16T21:12:00-05:00"